lethal-lisa/Nightcrawler/doc/nstspecs.md

   prompt is specified a default prompt will be used.
 - uint32          : Address of the game's help string (zero if none).
 The help string is appended to the engine's help message when the player runs `HELP`.
+- uint32          : Address of the game's "launch" string.
+Displayed when the engine starts.
+- uint32          : Address of the game's "death" string.
+Displayed when a game over occurs.
 - uint16          : Count of items in the game (zero if none).
 No more than 16 items are allowed.
 - uint32          : Address where the list of item names begins.